 O&R: Heating With Stove Creates Carbon Monoxide Danger

-As the recovery continues from severe damage caused by Friday’s destructive winter nor’easter, O&R urges its customers not to use natural-gas powered kitchen ovens or ranges to heat their homes because using these cooking appliances for heating creates a significant risk of carbon monoxide (CO) poisoning.
+Because of the frigid weather this week, O&R is renewing its warning to customers not to use natural-gas powered kitchen ovens or ranges to heat their homes because using these cooking appliances for heating creates a significant risk of carbon monoxide (CO) poisoning.

 Further, O&R warns against using charcoal grills indoors for heating or cooking because of the CO risk that also creates.
 The same warning applies to fireplaces that are not properly ventilated.